cfairness/FibonacciCalc/README.md

 # FibonacciCalc
-FibonacciCalc is a short little Python console app I built which uses a function fibCalc adapted from Binet's formula in order to calculate the Nth number of the Fibonacci sequence.
+FibonacciCalc is a Python console app which calls a function fibCalc (adapted from Binet's formula) in order to calculate the Nth number of the Fibonacci sequence.